noahjkaplan1/README/README.md

 ### Hi there 👋

-I am mostly here to do creative projects with HTML and CSS.
-I'm also here to work on python projects and to learn how to use AI to automate scientific processes.
+I am mostly here to work on creative projects with HTML and CSS.
+I'm also here to learn about python so that I can use AI to automate scientific processes.